 1. Set your channel and collection admins

-There are two types of admins in Rewatch: channel admins and collection admins.
+There are two types of admins in Rewatch: channel admins and collection admins (editors).
 Channel admins have full control over your channel, including the ability to manage member access, billing, and security.
-Collection admins only have the ability to manage visibility and membership for specific collections.
+Editors only have the ability to manage visibility and membership for specific collections.

-We recommend limiting the number of channel admins and, instead, designating collection admins for every top-level collection.
+We recommend limiting the number of channel admins and, instead, designating editors for every top-level collection.
 That way, your channel stays secure, while empowering teammates to manage and share the knowledge that’s crucial for their team.

 2. Manage embed permissions for your videos